I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdeviceselectconfig.md

 </p>

 ## -remarks
-<p>Your driver can select a device configuration by using a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552600">WDF_USB_DEVICE_SELECT_CONFIG_PARAMS</a> structure to specify USB descriptors, a URB, or handles to framework USB interface objects.</p>
+<p>Your driver can select a device configuration by using a <a href="..\wdfusb\ns-wdfusb--wdf-usb-device-select-config-params.md">WDF_USB_DEVICE_SELECT_CONFIG_PARAMS</a> structure to specify USB descriptors, a URB, or handles to framework USB interface objects.</p>

 <p>The framework creates a framework USB pipe object for each pipe that is associated with each interface in the configuration, after deleting any pipe objects that the framework might have previously created for the configuration.
 The framework uses alternate setting zero for each interface, unless the driver specifies a different alternate setting.</p>

-<p>To obtain information about an interface's pipe objects, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550066">WdfUsbInterfaceGetNumConfiguredPipes</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff550057">WdfUsbInterfaceGetConfiguredPipe</a>.</p>

-<p>For more information about the <b>WdfUsbTargetDeviceSelectConfig</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p><p class="note">You can use <b>WdfUsbTargetDeviceSelectConfig</b> to select only the first USB configuration listed in the descriptor list, but you can select multiple interfaces within this single configuration.</p>

-<p>The following code example selects a configuration with a single, specified  interface. </p>

-<p>The following code example selects a configuration with multiple interfaces, using alternate setting zero on all interfaces.
-This example applies only to KMDF drivers.</p>

-<p>Your driver can select a device configuration by using a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552600">WDF_USB_DEVICE_SELECT_CONFIG_PARAMS</a> structure to specify USB descriptors, a URB, or handles to framework USB interface objects.</p>

-<p>The framework creates a framework USB pipe object for each pipe that is associated with each interface in the configuration, after deleting any pipe objects that the framework might have previously created for the configuration.
-The framework uses alternate setting zero for each interface, unless the driver specifies a different alternate setting.</p>

-<p>To obtain information about an interface's pipe objects, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550066">WdfUsbInterfaceGetNumConfiguredPipes</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff550057">WdfUsbInterfaceGetConfiguredPipe</a>.</p>
+<p>To obtain information about an interface's pipe objects, the driver can call <a href="..\wdfusb\nf-wdfusb-wdfusbinterfacegetnumconfiguredpipes.md">WdfUsbInterfaceGetNumConfiguredPipes</a> and <a href="..\wdfusb\nf-wdfusb-wdfusbinterfacegetconfiguredpipe.md">WdfUsbInterfaceGetConfiguredPipe</a>.</p>

 <p>For more information about the <b>WdfUsbTargetDeviceSelectConfig</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.</p><p class="note">You can use <b>WdfUsbTargetDeviceSelectConfig</b> to select only the first USB configuration listed in the descriptor list, but you can select multiple interfaces within this single configuration.</p>